 Revisit your prospect research practices and see if any changes need to be made.
 Our team is happy to grow along with you to show you how to take our platform to the next level of fundraising.

-iWave is fully customizable, meaning you can adjust the parameters of the software to perfectly fit your organization’s size, mission, and current campaigns.
+iWave is fully customizable, meaning you can adjust the parameters of the platform to perfectly fit your organization’s size, mission, and current campaigns.
+Our new Multi-Lens Scoring feature allows you to search based on even more parameters, narrowing down your searches to the best matches with more accuracy than ever.

 Your prospect researchers will want to gather profiles on each of your major donors as well as any candidates.
 Analyze these profiles to understand how you can best personalize your relationship with them, whether through major gift prospect meetings or events.